 Our department staff have extensive professional experience and they are enthusiastic about sharing their knowledge with students.
 Staff take the extra time to mentor students and are committed to student learning.

 Gain practical experience employers want.
-All our programs require students to work on at least one or two shows during their time at UFV, but most of our students work on many more than that!
+Almost all our programs require students to work on a show during their time at UFV, but most of our students work on many more than that!
 Theatre practicums are central to what we do and provide our students with hands-on experience working in all areas of theatre, from house manager, to lead actor, to costume dresser, to props designer.

 Our students learn about all aspects of theatre, from acting, to technical theatre, to performance history.
 We are proud that our graduates are well-rounded and prepared for careers ranging from backstage work, to theatre administration, to teaching, to performing in theatre or film.